 1. Not listening to music

-Some men fail to dance to music because they don't know how to listen to tango music, others because they are so focused on leading steps that they cannot hear the music (see The Characteristics of Classic Tango).
+Some men fail to dance to music because they don't know how to listen to tango music, others because they are so focused on the steps that they cannot hear the music.
 The former is a problem of musicality.
 The latter is that of attention allocation.
-Dancing tango requires the ability to assign attention to many aspects simultaneously, including embrace, posture, connection, partner, relaxation, coordination, music, feelings, movements, choreography, etc. Among them listening to music must be the first priority because dancing tango is dancing music, not steps.
+Dancing tango requires the ability to assign attention to many aspects simultaneously, including embrace, posture, connection, partner, relaxation, coordination, music, feelings, movements, choreography, etc. Among these, listening to music must be the first priority because dancing tango is dancing music, not steps.
 The latter is but an expression of the former.
-In leading, the man must first pay attention to the music.
+In leading, the man must first pay attention to music.
 He must not only think about the steps and forget about the music.

 2. Leading difficult steps

-Some men like to lead difficult steps that are beyond their comfortable zone, which take so much of their attention that they become heedless of other aspects of tango.
+Many students try to lead difficult steps in the milonga, which take so much of their attention that they become heedless of other aspects of tango.
 Beginners often mistake complexity for beauty, but in fact one has nothing to do with the other.
 On the contrary, elegant beauty lies in simplicity.
 By keeping things simple, the dancers can better distribute their attention, relax their bodies, refine their movements, focus on the music and feelings, and enjoy the intimacy.
-Unlike stage tango that features performance, social tango emphasizes the inner experience, so simple steps are more suitable.
-Dancing social tango with difficult steps of performance tango can easily backfire (see Social Tango and Performance Tango).
+Unlike stage tango that features performance, social tango emphasizes inward experiences, so simple steps are more suitable.
+Dancing social tango with difficult steps of performance tango can easily backfire (see The Advantages of Simplicity over Flashy Movements).

 3. Leading with arms and hands

 Novice men tend to lead with their arms and hands for various reasons.
 First, it is a hard habit to break.
 Second, they don't know how to lead other than using their arms and hands.
-Third, many women prefer to dance in an open dance hold, leaving men little choice but using their arms and hands.
-Fourth, some teachers allow students to use an open dance hold when practicing steps, reinforcing this bad habit.
-However, leading with arms and hands conflicts with the essence of tango, that is, intimacy, oneness, and synchronization.
+Third, many women prefer to dance in an open embrace, leaving men little choice but using their arms and hands.
+Fourth, some teachers allow students to practice with an open dance hold instead of an embrace, reinforcing this bad habit.
+However, leading with arms and hands conflicts with the essence of tango - connection, intimacy, and expression of feelings.
 Tango is a close-embrace and torso-led dance from the beginning, which separates it from other partner dances.
 For a man, learning tango is learning to lead with his torso, not his arms and hands.
-Beginners must overcome the habit of using the arms and hands and develop the habit and ability to lead with the torso.
+Beginners must overcome the habit of using their arms and hands and develop the habit and ability to lead with the torso.

 4. Sending mixed signals

 He who uses arms and hands to lead usually does not know how to lead with the torso.
 When his arms and hands put forth strength in one direction but his torso does not move or turn accordingly, that sends mixed signals.
 While improved body-hand coordination may help, the fundamental solution is replacing hand leading with torso leading.
-Arms and hands should be used only to form a comfortable embrace and not as tools to lead and follow.
-Unaware that his body affects the woman's movements, the man may try to lead with his arms and hands before his weight change complets.
-But since the two dancers are connected, the incompleteness of his weight change means that she, too, has not completed her weight change.
-Making her take a step with his arms and hands in that situation is demanding the impossible.
-The woman must complete her weight change before she can take the step.
+Arms and hands should be used only to form a comfortable embrace, not as tools to lead and follow.
+Unaware that his body affects the woman's movements, the man accustomed to leading with the arms and hands may use them to lead her into the next step before he has completed his weight change.
+But since the two dancers are synchronized, the incompleteness of his weight change means the same on her part.
+Asking her to take a step in that situation is demanding the impossible.
+The woman must finish her weight change before she can take the step.
 Such errors could be avoided if the man leads with his torso instead of his arms and hands (see The Functions of Various Body Parts in Tango).

 5. Bending over

-I must stress that you should lead with your torso, not your chest, because the entire upper body is used in leading.
+It is important to note that men lead with their torso, not just their chest.
 Chest leading is a misguided concept.
-Which part of the torso is used in leading depends on the heights of the two dancers.
+What part of the upper body is used in leading depends on the heights of the two dancers.
 If they are about the same height, then using the chest to lead is correct.
 However, if the man is much taller than the woman, using the chest to lead will cause him to bend over and stick out his buttock, which not only looks bad but also adds pressure on the woman, causing her to bend backwards.
 A tall man should keep his body straight and use his abdomen rather than chest to lead a short woman.

 6. Bowing the head

-Tango partners often put their heads together when dancing, which is nice if they are about the same height.
-But if the man is much taller than the woman, that could cause him to bow his head, curve his torso, hold his chest in, stick his buttock out, and bend his knees.
-Not only does this look awful, but it has a negative impact on the woman's dancing.
-A tall man and a short woman better not tango together because it neither looks good nor feels comfortable.
-But if they choose to dance together, then the woman may rest her head on his chest, but the man should not bow his head over to meet her head.
+When dancing, tango partners often put their heads together to enjoy the intimacy, which is fine if they are about the same height.
+But if the man is much taller than the woman, this could cause him to bow his head, curve his torso, hold his chest in, stick his butt out, and bend his knees.
+Not only does this look awful, it also has a negative impact on the woman's dancing.
+When a tall man dances with a short woman, the woman may rest her head on his chest, but the man should not bow his head over to meet her head.
 Instead, he should maintain a good posture by keeping his body tall, head up and knees straight.

-An immature leader may think that the woman should surrender to him and obey him unconditionally during the dance.
-But the fact is, surrender and obedience must be mutual.
-Tango is teamwork.
-The two partners need to cooperate and accommodate each other.
-To lead is not to coerce, but to guide, support, collaborate, adapt, protect, and help the woman to unfold her skills and beauty.
-Just as the woman should follow his lead, the man should fully meet the need of the woman in order for the two to dance as one cohesive body.
+An immature leader may mistakenly believe that the woman must surrender to him and obey him unconditionally.
+The fact is, this surrender is mutual.
+Tango is teamwork, in which the two partners must cooperate and accommodate each other.
+To lead is not to dominate, but to guide, support, collaborate, adapt, and help the woman to unfold her skills and beauty.
+Just as the woman should follow his lead, the man should fully meet the needs of the woman in order for the two to dance as one.
 There must not be any coerce in leading.

 8. Self-centeredness

 A self-centered leader often fails to take into consideration the axis, balance, time, space and support that the woman needs in dance.
-Examples of his self-centeredness include taking care only of his own balance and ignoring hers, leading her to take a step before she has completed her weight change, letting her rotate on a tilted axis, leading her to move but blocking her path, not giving her enough time to finish her step, leading her to do things beyond her ability and so on, which can cause her to feel coerced and rushed.
-The man must think from the standpoint of the woman and adjust his embrace, posture, axis, weight, speed, lead, etc. to accommodate her needs and facilitate her movements, so that she can feel free in dance.
+Examples of his self-centeredness include taking care only of his own balance and ignoring hers, leading her to take a step before she has completed her weight change, letting her rotate on a tilted axis, leading her to move while blocking her path, not giving her enough time to finish her step, leading her to do things beyond her ability and so on, which can cause her to feel coerced or rushed.
+The man must think from the standpoint of the woman and adjust his embrace, posture, axis, speed, and leading to accommodate her needs and facilitate her movements, so that she can be free in the dance.

 9. Not giving her enough support

 Letting her dance freely does not mean letting her dance alone without your support.
 An inexperienced man often sends a signal and then waits for the woman to follow, but fails to provide her with the support that she needs in her dancing.
 In fact, such support is crucial because she is leaning on you.
 Failure to provide her with the support may cause her to lose balance and compromise her dance.
+When she moves around you, you have to move with her to maintain your support for her.
 When she moves into you, you have to retreat without losing your support for her.
-When she moves away from you, you have to move with her to maintain your support for her.
-Otherwise she will feel falling away.
+Otherwise she may feel falling away.

 10. Overlooking ancillary actions